sylhare/sylhare.github.io/_posts/2022/2022-03-08-Reduce-in-typescript.md

 export type SeaCreature = { emoji: string, deadly: boolean, type: string };
 ```

+We are defining a type, but it would work with an Interface or a class too.

 And here is an array with some objects that will be useful for most of the examples, as you may already know `.reduce()`
 is short for `Array.prototype.reduce()` which as the name states best used with arrays.